Nassau County, Long Island Criminal Mischief Lawyer

 Reckless Endangerment of Property

 Reckless endangerment of property involves engaging in actions that put property at risk of damage or destruction due to disregard for safety.
-In New York, the value of the property must exceed 250 dollars.
+In New York, the value of the property must exceed two hundred fifty dollars (250 dollars).
 This can include:

 - Borrowing someone’s car and driving at excessive speeds; or